Honda looking at engine heat to power hybrids

-The Japanese auto giant has released a paper detailing how a Rankine cycle co-generation unit could help recharge the battery in a hybrid and thereby increase fuel efficiency, according to U.S. Web site Green Car Congress.
-Honda put the Rankine unit in a test car, a Honda Stream (a Japan-only people mover), and found that the unit generated more electricity than regenerative braking.
-However, the unit isn't very efficient so more work will be required before Honda can put this device in production cars.
+The Japanese auto giant has released a paper detailing how a Rankine cycle co-generation unit could help recharge the battery in a hybrid and thereby increase gas mileage, according to Green Car Congress.
+Honda put the Rankine unit in a test car (a Honda Stream) and found that the unit generated more electricity than regenerative braking.
+However, the unit isn't very efficient so more work will be required before Honda can put one of these in cars.

-Waste heat, according to some, is one of the major untapped sources of power in the world.
-Some have proposed harnessing the waste heat from nuclear plants to run water purification systems or produce hydrogen.
+Waste heat, according to some, is one of the untapped sources of power in the world.
+Some have proposed harnessing theto run water purification systems or produce hydrogen.

 The tough part is that it's not easy.
 Paul Marcoux, vice president of green engineering at Cisco Systems, was recently asked if computer companies could harvest heat from processors and hard drives and turn that into power.
 Probably not, he said.
 The temperature generally doesn't get hot enough.

 In a Rankine unit, a water pump keeps water under high pressure.
-Heat from the petrol, or diesel, engine in a hybrid is then captured, compressed, and used to make steam out of the water.
+Heat from the gas engine in a hybrid is then captured, compressed, and used to make steam out of the water.
 The steam then turns a generator to make electricity, which charges the battery that runs the electric motor.